volume-trader/QuantowerKB/quantower-algo/access-to-trading-portfolio.md

 Provides you an access to the history of all trades from all connections since login.
 Each trade contains [information ](http://api.quantower.com/docs/TradingPlatform.BusinessLayer.Trade.html)about its symbol, price, fee, time of execution and others.

 This is only the main properties from [Core](http://api.quantower.com/docs/TradingPlatform.BusinessLayer.Core.html).
 You can check our [API documentation](http://api.quantower.com/index.html) and found many other interesting's ones: Symbol types, Assets, Reports.
-Actually, you can get all data that are used by Quantower trading platform, as we use the same API during development our plugins.
+Actually, you can get all data that are used by VT-Terminal trading platform, as we use the same API during development our plugins.

 ## An example of using trading data